Infill Housing Design Competition Winners Announced!

 The IHDC builds on the Town of Gibsons’ existing garden suite program.

-Submissions will be reviewed and evaluated in Spring 2025 by a talented panel of experts:
+Submissions were reviewed and evaluated by a talented panel of experts:

 Peter Atkinson – Human Studio